Myst-Blazeio/Historia-Game/README.md

 Rule 3: The longest streak means the number of cards correctly placed.

-Note* (WIP) Click on card in the timeline to reveal more information.
+Note\* (WIP) Click on card in the timeline to reveal more information.
+(WIP) Chatbot support to interact and learn.
+(WIP) Chatbot only enabled when a card is Flipped.

-Note** Adapted from a board game "Timeline"
+Note\*\* Adapted from a board game "Timeline"